Minhounet/ohnotjavaagain/README.md

 # Prerequisites

-You must have installed [maven](https://maven.apache.org/download.cgi) and be able to execute it in this project.
+- You must have installed [maven](https://maven.apache.org/download.cgi) and be able to execute it in this project.
+Please learn a little maven.
+- You also need java 21.

 # How to test your solution
 Go a module, for example [01_pojo](01_pojo) then run